diku-dk/futhark-website/blog/2026-07-31-full-flattening.md

 easier for subsequent compiler passes to analyse.
-While we have little hope for analysing the result of full flattening (which tends to just be a soup of segmented scans), the Futhark compiler has passes that are able to perform optimisations such as loop tiling on regularly flattened code, but only if it can figure out the looping structure.
+While we have little hope for analysing the result of full flattening (which tends to just be a soup of segmented scans), the Futhark compiler has passes that are able to perform optimisations such as loop tiling on uniformly flattened code, but only if it can figure out the looping structure.

 The uniform case also allows for much simpler flattening rules.
 The general